aubreyrjones/orbit_rat/README.md

 Calibration is quasi-automatic right now (although you can turn it off).
 By default, the center point is read at startup.
-Conservative endpoints are taken as a default, but will expand if they receive a higher value from the hardware.
+Conservative endpoints are taken as a default, but will expand if they receive a higher value from the hardware during operation.
 You can turn off both these features at the top of `main.cpp`.

 ## This is not a commercial venture, and the Orbit Rat is not for sale